jlinoff/my-mac-setup/README.md

 rm -f $HOME/bin/column
 ln -s /usr/local/Cellar/util-linux/$(brew list --versions -q util-linux | awk '{print $2}')/bin/column $HOME/bin/column
 ```

+The `xcode-select` command verifies that the xcode command line tools are installed.
+It is needed on rare occasions when MacOS is updated.

+The $HOME/bin/column link is always updated to guarantee that it is correct when the `util-linux`
+package is updated.

 # Basic zshrc
 Here is a very basic ~/.zshrc file that can be used to setup the new environment.